Welsh Mountain Zoo: Recent additions

 2006 - The arrival of a pair of endangered snow leopards and the breeding of the very first Bactrian camel in Wales followed.
 Caracaras have now been placed in the old condor aviary.
 Margay are another recent addition to the collection.

 The zoo's next development project is the construction of a new tropical house for reptiles and new alligator facilities.
 Work began in 2007 with the demolition of the old tortoise and cactus house.
+Money has been raised through charitable donations yet the plan to build the new tropical were scrapped officially in 2021.